Mongolia–Poland relations: History

-Trade
+Agreements

+The first cultural cooperation agreement between Mongolia and Poland was signed in Warsaw in 1958.
+It was replaced by a new agreement in 1974, and another one in 2002.
+By a 1975 agreement, visa requirements were reciprocally lifted.
+A double tax avoidance agreement was signed between the two countries in Ulaanbaatar in 1978.

+Economic relations

 In 2020, Poland was the second largest source of imports from the European Union to Mongolia, and the seventh largest worldwide.

 Military relations

 The Polish Armed Forces take part in the annual Khaan Quest military exercise in Mongolia.
+In 2013, a defense cooperation agreement was signed in Warsaw.